Introduction to Machine Learning

 Current UW students across Seattle, Tacoma, and Bothell can enroll through UW cross-campus registration, subject to course capacity, prerequisites, registration periods, and home-campus requirements.
 Undergraduate students must satisfy UW home-campus credit and registration-period requirements for cross-campus registration; graduate students have no cross-campus registration restrictions.

-Official course descriptions are available through the UW Course Descriptions.
+Official course descriptions are available through UW Course Descriptions.

-Robot perception, localization, planning, control, and embodied AI.
+Robot perception, planning, control, and embodied AI systems.

 Selected special topics may vary by quarter.
 Students should consult the UW Time Schedule for official registration information.

 I also mentor undergraduate and M.S. students through the Multimodal Intelligence Lab (MILab), independent study, supervised research, thesis projects, and capstone projects.
-My mentoring philosophy emphasizes rigorous scientific thinking, reproducible research, technical communication, collaborative problem solving, and the development of deployable AI systems with real-world impact.
+My mentoring emphasizes rigorous problem formulation, reproducible experiments, technical communication, collaborative problem solving, and deployable AI systems with practical impact.

-Current UW students across Seattle, Tacoma, and Bothell can pursue research credit through the appropriate TCSS pathway, such as TCSS 499, TCSS 600, TCSS 700, or TCSS 702, depending on student level, project type, and degree requirements.
-Students interested in research supervision should contact me before registration to discuss research fit, project scope, supervision capacity, expected deliverables, quarter timeline, and credit pathway.
-Individualized research credits require instructor approval and may require a faculty number or departmental registration support.
+UW students across Seattle, Tacoma, and Bothell can pursue research credit through TCSS 499, TCSS 600, TCSS 700, or TCSS 702, depending on student level, project type, and degree requirements.
+Students should contact me before registration to discuss research fit, project scope, deliverables, quarter timeline, and credit pathway; some credits may require program-level registration support.

 Supervised undergraduate research in MILab.